sjbrown/misc_work/deckahedron/deckahedron.md

 ## Problem : Arithmetic Is Annoying

+### An example

-In **Dungeons and Dragons**, to see if your character succeeds or fails at an action, typically you would roll a 20-sided die (d20), then take the resulting value and add or subtract bonuses or penalties for a new value, and then check that new value against a *difficulty value*.
+> In **Dungeons and Dragons**, to see if your character succeeds or
+> fails at an action, typically you would roll a 20-sided die (d20), then take
+> the resulting value and add or subtract bonuses or penalties for a new value,
+> and then check that new value against a *difficulty value*.

 Many other role-playing games follow the same formula.
-Roll, add/subtract, compare to the difficulty of the action.
+Roll dice, add/subtract, compare to the difficulty of the action.

 In this way, the odds of success fall along a statistical "curve".